-There are no testing standards to certify PFDs under 20 pounds.
-Even still, we outfitted Maeve with a Naya Water Gear Baby PFD.
-We tried it out in pools and lakes before the trip, which also helped to acclimatize Maeve to wearing it.
+There are no testing standards to certify PFDs (Personal Flotation Devices) for users under 20 pounds.
+Even still, there are a lot of Baby PFDs on the market.
+Try it out in pools or lakes before the trip to get your little one used to wearing it, and always supervise attentively.

 Many health professionals advise against sunscreen on babies younger than six months.
 To keep them protected, infants should be outfitted in a hat and lightweight clothing, and be under a sunshade whenever possible.
-We weighed the pros and cons and opted to use a small amount of Badger Certified Natural sunscreen too.
+For babies older than six months, pack a high SPF sunscreen formulated for babies.

-All used diapers must be carried out (making for a heavier pack).
-On longer trips, bring reusable cloth diapers and spend a sunny afternoon doing laundry with biodegradable soap.
-Remember: Try to do your washing far away from campsites and water sources.
+All used diapers must be properly thrown away, meaning you might have to carry them off the campsite with you.
+If you won’t have access to adequate garbage disposal on site, consider bringing reusable cloth diapers.
+You can spend a sunny afternoon doing laundry with biodegradable soap.
+But remember: Try to do your washing far away from campsites and water sources.

-One way to make the wilderness an important part of your child’s life is to start early—and have fun!
-Our hope is that Maeve’s appreciation for wild places will grow as she does.
+One way to make the wilderness an important part of your child’s life is to start early.
+Your baby’s appreciation for wild places will grow as they do, so have fun!

 Have you taken your wee one camping?
 What was your biggest challenge?